drolsen/webpack-svg-spritely/README.md

 Thats it!

 ### How to use sprite
-To reference SVG sprite parts we use the `xlinkHref` / sprite symbol name within our DOM.
+To reference SVG sprite parts in DOM, use the `xlinkHref` within a svg tag:

 ```xml
 <svg>